Akash-Kumar-Sinha/kvdb/README.md

 # KvDB

-A disk-backed, embedded key-value store built from scratch in Rust — a B-tree storage engine with a page-based on-disk format, a compile-time-enforced typestate API, real thread-safe concurrency via a hand-rolled spinlock, and a zero-copy scanning API built on a hand-rolled `LendingIterator`.
+A disk-backed, embedded key-value store built from scratch in Rust — a B-tree storage engine with a page-based on-disk format, a compile-time-enforced typestate API, real thread-safe concurrency via a hand-rolled spinlock, a zero-copy scanning API built on a hand-rolled `LendingIterator`, and an optional async layer.

 ## Table of Contents